Rosetta Stone and Fluenz are language-learning resources that offer learners complete study solutions.

 Unlike Rosetta Stone, Fluenz offers English explanations for all of the material it covers.
 This makes for a more helpful in-depth approach to language learning.

 Each language covers five different levels, except for Mandarin, which covers three.
-You get 30 sessions in each level, each focusing on a specific topic.
-There are video tutorials that explain certain aspects of a language in more depth, and “workouts” to give you a more practical learning experience.
+Breaking it down further, there are 30 sessions in each level, each focusing on a specific topic.
+In these sessions, video tutorials explain certain aspects of a language in detail, and “workouts” give you a more practical learning experience.

 This is an example of a session structure on Fluenz.
 Explanations are given in the introduction, tutorial and conclusion sections.
-The exercises that pad out the session use the material taken from the dialogue you hear at the start of every session.
+The exercises in the session use material taken from the dialogue you hear at the start of every session.

-Lessons flow nicely from one to the other, so that by the time you reach the harder classes, you feel like you’re prepared enough to take them on.
+Lessons flow nicely from one to the other.
+B the time you reach the harder classes, you feel like you’re prepared enough to take them on.
 You can also move freely between lessons, choosing which ones to practice and when.

 None of Fluenz’s activities really feel like a game, as there are no time limits or points.
-For this reason, I’d say the resource is more suitable for somebody with a more academic approach to learning, as the element of fun is missing.
+For this reason, I’d say the resource is more suitable for somebody with a more academic approach to learning — I wouldn’t classify it as fun.

-In addition to its sessions and levels in each course, Fluenz offers an additional flashcard feature.
-This lets you select vocabulary for practicing, and the type of flashcard used.
-You can set your flashcards to different options to suit your style of learning.
+In addition to the sessions and levels in each course, Fluenz offers an additional flashcard feature.
+It lets you select which vocabulary you’d like to practice and which type of flashcard you’d like to use.
+You can also adjust some additional settings to better suit your learning style.

 The flashcard function isn’t particularly exciting, but it gives you control over the vocabulary you want to learn, which some users will enjoy.

-That said, I wouldn’t recommend Fluenz to someone looking for a more light-hearted, fun approach to learning a language.
-You also need a certain level of commitment and dedication in advance if you’re willing to part with such a big amount of money.
+That said, I wouldn’t recommend Fluenz to someone looking for a more lighthearted, fun approach to learning a language.
+You’ll also probably need a certain level of commitment and dedication in advance to be willing to part with such a big amount of money.